10 Best Figure Skates For under $200 (2023)

 Jackson Ultima Artiste (With Mark IV Blade)

-Jackson makes the list again with the Artiste model.
+Jackson Ultima makes the list again with the Artiste model.

 The Artiste model focuses on style and comfort.